zonemaster/zonemaster/docs/public/specifications/test-zones/Basic-TP/basic01.md

   * Parent zone `parent.good-mixed-undel-1.basic01.xa` is served by `ns1`, `ns2` and on
     `ns4.good-mixed-undel-1.basic01.xa`.
   * Grandparent zone `good-mixed-undel-1.basic01.xa` is served on `ns1` adn `ns4`.
-  * Child zone is delegated, but there is also an undelegated version which is the one tested.
+  * Child zone is delegated, but there is also an undelegated version.
-  * Child zone (undelegated) is served by `ns3` och `ns4` with other IP addresses compared to `ns1` and `ns2` (the delegated zone).
-  * `ns1` and `ns2` do not exist in the undelegated zone.
-  * `ns3` and `ns4` do not exist in the delegated zone.
   * Undelgated data:
-    * ns3.child.parent.good-mixed-undel-1.basic01.xa/IPv4
-    * ns3.child.parent.good-mixed-undel-1.basic01.xa/IPv6
-    * ns4.child.parent.good-mixed-undel-1.basic01.xa/IPv4
+    * ns3-undelegated-child.basic01.xa/-
-    * ns4.child.parent.good-mixed-undel-1.basic01.xa/IPv6
+    * ns4-undelegated-child.basic01.xa/-

 ### GOOD-MIXED-UNDEL-2
-The child zone is delegated, but there is also an undelegated version which is the one tested.
+The child zone is delegated, but there is also an undelegated version.
 One parent server also serves the delegated child zone.

 * Zone: child.parent.good-mixed-undel-2.basic01.xa
   * Child zone is served by `ns1`, `ns2` and
     `ns6.parent.good-mixed-undel-2.basic01.xa`.
+  * Child zone exists.
-  * Parent zone `parent.good-mixed-undel-2.basic01.xa` is served by `ns1` and `ns6`.
+  * Parent zone `parent.good-mixed-undel-2.basic01.xa` is served by `ns1` and
+    `ns6`.
-  * Child zone is delegated, but there is also an undelegated version which is the one tested.
+  * Child zone is delegated, but there is also an undelegated version, but no zone for the undelegated version.
-  * Child zone (undelegated) is served by `ns3` och `ns4` with other IP addresses compared to the delegated zone.
-  * `ns1` and `ns2` do not exist in the undelegated zone.
-  * `ns3` and `ns4` do not exist in the delegated zone.
   * Undelgated data:
-    * ns3.child.parent.good-mixed-undel-1.basic01.xa/IPv4
-    * ns3.child.parent.good-mixed-undel-1.basic01.xa/IPv6
-    * ns4.child.parent.good-mixed-undel-1.basic01.xa/IPv4
+    * ns3-undelegated-child.basic01.xa/-
-    * ns4.child.parent.good-mixed-undel-1.basic01.xa/IPv6
+    * ns4-undelegated-child.basic01.xa/-

 ### NO-DEL-UNDEL-1
-The child zone is not delegated, but there is an undelegated version that is tested.
+The child zone is not delegated, but there is an undelegated version.

 * Zone: child.parent.no-del-undel-1.basic01.xa
-  * Child zone (undelegated) is served by `ns1`, `ns2`.
   * Undelgated data:
-    * ns1.child.parent.good-mixed-undel-1.basic01.xa/IPv4
-    * ns1.child.parent.good-mixed-undel-1.basic01.xa/IPv6
-    * ns2.child.parent.good-mixed-undel-1.basic01.xa/IPv4
+    * ns3-undelegated-child.basic01.xa/-
-    * ns2.child.parent.good-mixed-undel-1.basic01.xa/IPv6
+    * ns4-undelegated-child.basic01.xa/-

 ### NO-DEL-MIXED-UNDEL-1
 The child zone is not delegated, but there is an undelegated version that is